drgerishon/perfomance_test/README.md

 # console.log('Sorted books have been written to', outputFilePath);

-# node: you can comment each print to console and run them individually
+# NOTE: you can comment each print to console and run them individually